 St. Pierre Cathedral and the Protestant Reformation

 Protestant Reformation came to Geneva in the 16th century.
-During this time, the Calvinists stripped St. Pierre Cathedral of its statues, altar, furniture, and paintings, leaving only its stained-glass windows.
-So the ascetic interior of the church was magnificent, but practically empty.
+During this time, the Calvinists stripped St. Pierre Cathedral of its statues, altar, furniture, and paintings, leaving only its stained-glass windows and a chair.
+So the ascetic interior of the church was magnificent but practically empty.

 Protestant Reformation principles differ a lot from other faiths.
 Protestants believe that only God is holy, not the Church, the clergy, or the saints.
 Additionally, they believe grace and indulgences should not be sold or bought since God’s grace is free.
 In addition to ethics, the Protestant Reformation emphasizes being good, loving others, and living responsibly.